ct302/resume-screener/README.md

 - Google Gemini team for the powerful AI model
 - FastAPI for the excellent web framework
+- Railway for seamless deployment
 - The open-source community

+---

+⭐ If you find this project useful, please consider giving it a star!